GeekMaster117/ASCII-Engine/README.md

 -> Class - Screen - Provides methods to interact with the command prompt.

---> Method - StartConsole() - Useful when the application needs to be packaged into a jar file.
+--> Method - (Marked for Removal) (Deprecated) StartConsole() - Useful when the application needs to be packaged into a jar file.
 Jar files do not start the command prompt when clicked, so to start the command prompt the StartConsole can be called from inside the jar file to run a Java program on the command prompt, the java program running on the newly started command prompt will have all the function calls to draw the graphics while the java file which used StartConsole function call sole purpose is to start the command prompt; arguments - Path to the java file which has all the function calls required to draw the graphics (Path object)

 --> Method - Display() - Displays the canvas onto the command prompt; arguments - Canvas object